Whitegate, Cheshire

-Whitegate is a small village in Cheshire, England, located near the towns of Northwich and Winsford.
-It is situated in the civil parish of Whitegate and Marton, in the unitary authority of Cheshire West and Chester.
+Whitegate is a small village in Cheshire, England, near the towns of Northwich and Winsford.
+It is in the civil parish of Whitegate and Marton, in the unitary authority of Cheshire West and Chester.

 At its centre is an ancient Anglican church.
 Nearby Vale Royal Abbey was once the largest Cistercian abbey church in Britain.

 The railway

 Whitegate was once connected to the national rail network, although the station was some distance from the village centre.

 The railway branched from the Chester to Manchester (via Northwich) line near Cuddington, with a single stop at Whitegate and terminated at Winsford and Over.

 The line was principally used for freight to and from the numerous salt works in the Winsford area.
 Passenger services had a somewhat chequered history, being twice suspended for a number of years during the nineteenth century.
 After being restored in 1892, following a four-year break, passenger services continued until January 1931 when they were withdrawn for the final time.
 Whitegate station closed in to all traffic in November 1963, and the whole line in February 1968.